Writing and Consulting for The Good Schools Guide International

 The important thing is that parents be able to plan for their children's education as well as possible, even if that means there are no good local options in that country (or they’re so good there are endless waiting lists and there isn’t a prayer of getting in), and the parent must turn to home schooling or boarding school….or turn down the posting.

 In addition to the writing, editors are available to serve, as needed and as arranged to suit their own schedules, as GSGI education consultants to families who are relocating to their host countries.
-The advice is usually educational initially, but we have found there is likely to be a need for broader advice on a range of subjects...what it's really like living there, from someone who was new, too, not so long ago.
+The advice is usually educational initially, but we have found there is likely to be a need for broader advice on a range of subjects...what it's really like to live there, from someone who was new, too, not so long ago.

 The Good Schools Guide International will receive a percentage of 30%, and the advisor 70%.
 The contact, administration, billing and payments are handled by the GSG office in London.
 Scheduling and other logistics will be handled between advisor and advisee so as to work out the most convenient and efficient arrangements for both.